core-wg/oscore/draft-ietf-core-object-security.md

 ## Security Context Establishment {#sec-context-establish}

 The use of COSE_Encrypt0 and AEAD to protect messages as specified in this document requires an established security context.
-The method to establish the security context described in {{context-derivation}} is based on a common Master Secret and unique Sender/Recipient ID.
-The OSCORE profile of the ACE framework may be used to establish the necessary input parameters {{I-D.ietf-ace-oscore-profile}}, or a key exchange protocol for providing forward secrecy.
-The key establishment procedure need to ensure that the requirements of the security context parameters are complied with {{req-params}} for the intended use, e.g. in case of recommissioning, and also in error situations.
-One important consideration is random number generation, in particular the generation of the Master Salt in case the Master Secret is reused.
-The same Master Salt must not be generated generated twice, even if the device is reset or recommissioned.
+The method to establish the security context described in {{context-derivation}} is based on a common Master Secret unique Sender/Recipient ID.
+The necessary input parameters may be pre-established or obtained using a key establishment protocol such as the OSCORE profile of the ACE framework {{I-D.ietf-ace-oscore-profile}}, and/or a key exchange protocol potentially augmented with negotiation of Sender/Recipient ID.
+The key establishment procedure must ensure that the requirements of the security context parameters are complied with {{req-params}} for the intended use and also in error situations.
+One important consideration is forward secrecy; the use of a suitable key exchange protocol is recommended whenever possible.
+Another important consideration is random number generation, in particular the generation of the Master Salt in case Master Secret and Sender/Recipient ID are reused; the same Master Salt must never be used twice, even if the device is reset or recommissioned.

 ## Master Secret {#master-secret}